Request An

 SEER2 ratings, short for Seasonal Energy Efficiency Ratio 2, help to indicate that HVAC systems are up to current standards.
 These new ratings essentially ensure that conditions are more accurately reflected than ever before.
 Heat pumps must have a 14.3 SEER2 rating, and in Washington, PA, located in the “north region,” the SEER2 rating on home central air systems needs to be 13.4.

-Contact Bruno Plumbing & Heating for excellent HVAC services in Washington, PA.
+Contact Bruno Plumbing & Heating Inc for excellent HVAC services in Washington, PA.
 Since 1927, our family-owned and -operated business has made the comfort of our clients a priority.

 Image provided by iStock